OscarLaurberg/fsjs-assignment2/README.md

 <br>

 Explain, using relevant examples, the Express concept; middleware.<br>
-- Middleare function have access to the req and res object and the next function, which is a function in the express router which executes middleware that comes after the current middleware, when invoked.
+- Middleare function have access to the req and res object and the next function, which is a function in the express router which executes middleware that comes after the current middleware, when invoked.  <br>
-Middleware can do the follwing:
+Middleware can do the follwing: <br>
 - End request response cycle
 - Call next middleware in the stack
 - Execute any code